Frequently Asked Questions - Technical

 A: It is perfectly OK, and even common practice.
 The Coordinator is a lightweight component that does not take a lot of resources.
 Try not installing both on a machine with particularly weak hardware, though.

 A: Yes.
-IncrediBuild builds non-C/C++ projects in a separate shell running "devenv.exe /make".
-While this will provide support for your solution, the only performance gain will be in the C/C++ project sections.
+IncrediBuild builds VB projects on the local machine only.
+While this will provide support for your solution, the only performance gain will be in the C/C++ and C# project sections.

 A: This is normal.
 IncrediBuild generates separate debug information and .idb files for each of the Agents participating in the build, and these are stored in the intermediate folder.